Google Gemini: Image generation controversy

 In February 2024, social media users reported that Gemini was generating images that featured people of color and women in historically inaccurate contexts—such as Vikings, Nazi soldiers, and the Founding Fathers—and refusing prompts to generate images of white people.
 These images were derided on social media, including by conservatives who cited them as evidence of Google's "wokeness".
 The business magnate Elon Musk, whose company xAI operates the chatbot Grok, was among those who criticized Google, denouncing its suite of products as biased and racist.
-Musk and other users targeted Krawczyk, resurfacing his past comments discussing race, leading Krawczyk to withdraw from X and LinkedIn.
+Musk and other users targeted Jack Krawczyk, resurfacing his past comments discussing race, leading Krawczyk to withdraw from X and LinkedIn.
 The conservative-leaning tabloid New York Post ran a cover story on the incident in the print edition of its newspaper.

 In response, Krawczyk said that Google was "working to improve these kinds of depictions immediately", and Google paused Gemini's ability to generate images of people.
 Raghavan released a lengthy statement addressing the controversy, explaining that Gemini had "overcompensate[d]" amid its efforts to strive for diversity and acknowledging that the images were "embarrassing and wrong".
 In an internal memo to employees, Pichai called the debacle offensive and unacceptable, promising structural and technical changes.
 Several employees in Google's trust and safety team were laid off days later.
 Hassabis stated that Gemini's ability to generate images of people would be restored within two weeks; it was ultimately relaunched in late August, powered by its new Imagen 3 model.

 The market reacted negatively, with Google's stock falling by 4.4 percent.
 Pichai faced growing calls to resign, including from technology analysts Ben Thompson and Om Malik.
 House Republicans led by Jim Jordan subpoenaed Google, accusing the company of colluding with the Biden administration to censor speech.
 In light of the fiasco and Google's overall response to OpenAI, Business Insiders Hugh Langley and Lara O'Reilly declared that Google was fast going "from vanguard to dinosaur".
 Bloomberg columnist Parmy Olson suggested that Google's "rushed" rollout of Gemini was the cause of its woes, not "wokeness".

 Martin Peers, writing for The Information, opined that Google needed a leader like Mark Zuckerberg to defuse the situation.
 Hugging Face scientist Sasha Luccioni and Surrey University professor Alan Woodward believed that the incident had "deeply embedded" roots in Gemini's training corpus and algorithms, making it difficult to rectify.
 Jeremy Kahn of Fortune called for researchers focused on safety and responsibility to work together to develop better guardrails.
 New York magazine contributor John Herrman wrote: "It's a spectacular unforced error, a slapstick rake-in-the-face moment, and a testament to how panicked Google must be by the rise of OpenAI and the threat of AI to its search business."